slint-ui/slint/docs/tutorial/README.md

 # Tutorials

-The source code for the Rust and C++ versions of the Memory Game tutorial are located in the respect rust and cpp sub-directories.
+The source code for the Rust, C++, and Node.js versions of the Memory Game tutorial are located in the respect rust, cpp, and node sub-directories.
 They are built using `mdbook`.

 # Requirements